| Why schools fail

 to look like "scientifically based reading instruction."
 All it takes is a little

+imagination and the ability to dissimulate with a straight face.
 Why do schools fail?
 Because nothing in the "No Child Left Behind Act" will affect

 the dumbing-down agenda of the educators who presently control the system.
 Even